TechnicalPursuit/TIBET-Examples/pizza/README.md

 - getServerURI
 - orderChanged

-Each of these instance methods support working with the order data.
+Each method supports working with order data, the application's primary task.

+A secondary task for many application instances is handling lifecycle events.

 #### Lifecycle Signals